rakeshkchhabra/AndroidApplications/ImageSearch/README.md

 (Image Search App README)

-This is an Android application to view popular photos in picasa
+This is an Android application to search images using google image search apis

 Time spent: 10 hours spent in total